YuchuanTian/RethinkTinyLM/README.md

 ## Citation

 ```
-@misc{tang2024rethinking,
+@article{tang2024rethinking,
   title={Rethinking Optimization and Architecture for Tiny Language Models},
-      author={Yehui Tang and Fangcheng Liu and Yunsheng Ni and Yuchuan Tian and Zheyuan Bai and Yi-Qi Hu and Sichao Liu and Shangling Jui and Kai Han and Yunhe Wang},
+  author={Tang, Yehui and Liu, Fangcheng and Ni, Yunsheng and Tian, Yuchuan and Bai, Zheyuan and Hu, Yi-Qi and Liu, Sichao and Jui, Shangling and Han, Kai and Wang, Yunhe},
-      year={2024},
-      eprint={2402.02791},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2402.02791},
+  year={2024}
 }

-@misc{wang2023pangupi,
+@article{wang2023pangu,
-      title={PanGu-$\pi$: Enhancing Language Model Architectures via Nonlinearity Compensation},
+  title={PanGu-$$\backslash$pi $: Enhancing Language Model Architectures via Nonlinearity Compensation},
-      author={Yunhe Wang and Hanting Chen and Yehui Tang and Tianyu Guo and Kai Han and Ying Nie and Xutao Wang and Hailin Hu and Zheyuan Bai and Yun Wang and Fangcheng Liu and Zhicheng Liu and Jianyuan Guo and Sinan Zeng and Yinchen Zhang and Qinghua Xu and Qun Liu and Jun Yao and Chao Xu and Dacheng Tao},
+  author={Wang, Yunhe and Chen, Hanting and Tang, Yehui and Guo, Tianyu and Han, Kai and Nie, Ying and Wang, Xutao and Hu, Hailin and Bai, Zheyuan and Wang, Yun and others},
-      year={2023},
-      eprint={2312.17276},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2312.17276},
+  year={2023}
 }
 ```